denal05/docker-compose-plain-vanilla-magento-2.4/README.md

 These are configuration files for a Docker environment with several containers that represent a system running a plain-vanilla Magento Open Source 2.4 excluding the Magento root directory.

-Note that the following directories are assumed to be present in your local machine, because they are mapped to the Docker containers:
+Note that the following three directories and one file are assumed to be present in your local machine, because they are mapped to the Docker containers:

       /var/www/
-      /etc/hosts/
       /etc/apache2/ssl/
       ~/.ssh/
+      /etc/hosts

 Once you download this repository on your local computer, you can start the Docker containers by running: